wyguo/TSIS/README.md

 - For further details, users can investigate the co-expressed isoform pairs with high Pearson correlation.
 Note: the isoform pairs with high negative correlation may show better switch pattern if look at the time-series plots.

-## Subset of results
+### Subset of results
 Users may need to investigate subset of isoforms for specific purpose.
 Three options have been build-in the TSIS package.

 - Users can set the lower and upper boundaries of a region in the time duration to study the switches only within this region.

 - Users can provide a name list of isoforms to only show the results cantain the isoforms in the list.

-- Users can output subset of results with highest ratio (the proportion of isoforms to the gene) isoforms.
+- Users can output subset of results with high ratios (the proportions of isoforms to the genes) isoforms.

-## Scripts for scoring
+### Scripts for scoring
 All the steps of searching intersection points, scoring and filtering are intergrated in two functions TSIS::iso.switch and TSIS::score.filer.
 We use the datasets TSIS::AtRTD2 in the package as an example to do the analysis.
 Please go the documentation for function details.

 ```{r}